2AA4-W23/a1-liujeffery/logbook.md

 01/28/23: Some misinterpretation of what the MVP expected meant a much longer time finishing it up.
 Now trying to blaze through steps ASAP.

 01/28/23: After backtracking to complete step 2, finished implementing logging statements and the rest of step 3, now moving onto step 4.

+01/29/23: Working through implementation of step 4.
+Will write out questions, and then onto step 5.